 Unlimited personal liability: This is a big one.
 If your business gets into debt or legal issues, your personal assets, like your home and car, could be at risk.

-No business continuity: Since the business and owner are the same legally, if something happens to the owner, the business would end, too.
+No business continuity: Since the business and owner are the same legally if something happens to the owner, the business will end, too.
 This lack of continuity can be a concern, especially if the business has contracts in place with customers or vendors.

 If you’re worried about personal liability, consider an LLC.
 In Kansas, LLCs offer liability protection and can be a better choice if that’s important to you.